lightfeed/extractor/README.md

 - Support for custom extraction prompts
 - Track token usage statistics
 - Option to extract only the main content from HTML, removing navigation, headers & footers.
 Option to extract images.
-- Extensive unit tests and integration tests to guard production use
+- Extensive unit tests and integration tests to ensure production reliability

-## Why use LLM extractor?
+## Why use an LLM extractor?
-- Can reason from context and return structured answers in addition to extracting as-it-is
+- Can reason from context and return structured answers in addition to extracting content as-is
 - No need to manually create custom scraper code for each site
-- Resilient to website changes, e.g. HTML structure, CSS selectors or page layout
+- Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout
 - LLMs are becoming more accurate and cost-effective

 ## Installation